riponbanik/ansible-role-foreman/README.md

 VM (on-perm or cloud) is needed to install.
 Tested with the following OS -

-   1. Redhat Enterprise Linux 7
+   1. Redhat Enterprise Linux 7, CentOS 7
-   2. CentOS 7
-   3. Ubuntu 16.04 (Xenial)
+   2. Ubuntu 16.04 (Xenial), 18.04 (Bionic)
+   3. Debian 9

+   Both, PostgreSQL and MySQL supported for all above except Debian.
+Debian supports PostgreSQL only.

 ## Example Playbook